hackclub/hackclub/workshops/cringe_101/README.md

 image!

 - HTML is used for content.
-  - Like the skeleton (sp00ky) of a body.
+  - Like the skeleton (spooky) of a body.
 - CSS is used to change the way things look and feel.
-  - Like the colour, width, height of your face/skin.
+  - Like the color, width, height of your face/skin.

-Let’s break CSS down into an English sentence:
+Let's break CSS down into an English sentence:

-- English sentenced code is called pseudo-code → Code that wouldn’t run on the computer, but we’re making sense of it.
+- English sentenced code is called pseudo-code → Code that wouldn't run on the computer, but we're making sense of it.

-Here’s the CSS:
+Here's the CSS:

 ![](img/img.png)

 ![](img/img_key.png)

-For every **img tag** on the web page
+For every **`img` tag** on the web page

 ![](img/img_bracket.png)